Review | How to track your ballot like a UPS package

 That includes keeping you out of trouble.
 “Because you’ll have already received information that your ballot counted, you don’t have to jeopardize yourself committing a felony by voting again,” said Tammy Patrick, senior adviser to the elections team at the nonprofit Democracy Fund.

-That sounds like a big deal, especially since President Trump recently encouraged people to purposefully vote twice, which is illegal.
+That sounds like a big deal, especially since President Trump recently encouraged people to purposely vote twice, which is illegal.
 “It sure is,” Patrick told me.

 How does this work?
 How do you get it?
 And most of all, is it secure?
 Here’s a citizen’s guide based on my conversations with election officials and the companies that make ballot tech.